RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 1. [Install RedisInsight]({{< relref "/ri/installing/install-redis-desktop" >}}).

-1. Once RedisInsight is installed and open, select **Add Redis Database**.
+1. After you install and open RedisInsight, select **Add Redis Database**.

 1. In the connection wizard, under **RedisInsight Desktop**, select **Copy** to copy the connection information.

-1. In RedisInsight, paste the connection information into the **Host** field.
-RedisInsight will automatically populate the rest of the information needed to connect to the database with the default user.
+1. In RedisInsight, enter the copied connection information into the **Host** field.
+RedisInsight automatically populates the rest of the fields needed to connect to the database as the default user.

 1. Select **Add Redis Database** to connect to the database.